sdziallas/comp55/docs/labs/10-Timer.md

 For example,
-if you click in different areas of the screen, you'll notice red circles on the left hand side based on where your cursor is when you click, like so:
+if you click in different areas of the screen, you'll notice red circles on the left-hand side based on where your cursor is when you click, like so:

 ![clicking around adds balls to the screen](lab10media/media/ballstart.gif)